Nancy Pelosi repeatedly calls Steve Bannon a "white supremacist"

 This is stone cold crazy.
 After a week of crazy.
 Who needs military advice or intell to make policy on ISIL, Syria, Afghanistan, DPRK? https://t.co/Mmyc139w3M— Susan Rice (@AmbassadorRice) January 29, 2017

-The increased alarm also comes amid outrage over some of the Trump's latest policy announcements, including an executive order temporarily stopping all refugee resettlement, and barring immigrants from seven Muslim-majority countries.
+The increased alarm also comes amid outrage over some of Trump's latest policy announcements, including an executive order temporarily stopping all refugee resettlement and barring immigrants from seven Muslim-majority countries.
 Bannon, along with White House adviser Stephen Miller, reportedly helped write the executive order.

-The Trump administration is also reportedly considering restructuring a counter-terrorism program to no longer include a focus on white supremacists by instead concentrating its efforts solely on Islam.
+The Trump administration is also reportedly considering restructuring a counterterrorism program to no longer include a focus on white supremacists by instead concentrating its efforts solely on Islam.